pydio/pydio-doc-admin-guide/2_running_cells_in_production/4_configure_cells_url/1_manage_sites.md

-A site is a configuration item to indicate your network setup to the [Cells Gateway](./glossary).
-It enforces the ways to access your Cells and secure them.
+A site is a secure access route configuration in the [Cells Gateway](./glossary).

-The default configuration will get Cells up and running quickly on a server or on a local machine.
+The default configuration will get Cells up and running quickly with a direct access on a server or on a local machine.
 You can extend to wider network and/or secure that access with Sites.

 ## Command line interface